 What’s Been Changed?

-According to the press release, CMS will temporarily be paying health care providers who complete telehealth services for Medicare beneficiaries.
+According to the press release, CMS will temporarily be paying health care providers who complete telehealth services for Medicare insurance beneficiaries.
 This expansion of payment began on March 6, 2020, allowing doctors who provided these services to apply for payment.
-Previously, Medicare did cover telehealth services, but in a limited way, often based on your coverage area and the service provided.
+Previously, the Medicare program did cover telehealth services, but in a limited way, often based on your coverage area and the service provided.
 Many of the covered services fell under the category of telemedicine, which refers to more clinical care like virtual doctor appointments.
 As for the service area, telehealth was previously covered for beneficiaries in rural areas, but only if they were located in one of the following places:

 - A doctor’s office